MaxLeap/Docs/en/Android/Guide/Analytics.md

 ## Introduction

-###	What is LeapCloud Analytics
+###	What is Leap Cloud Analytics

-LeapCloud Analytics collects all kinds of data of apps and users with clients and Cloud Data.
-With professional analytics in LeapCloud, there would be a final operator-oriented report.
+Leap Cloud Analytics collects all kinds of data of apps and users with clients and Cloud Data.
+With professional analytics in Leap Cloud, there would be a final operator-oriented report.

-###	Why is LeapCloud Analytics Necessary
+###	Why is Leap Cloud Analytics Necessary

-LeapCloud Analytics is a real-time free and professional mobile apps Analytics Service.
+Leap Cloud Analytics is a real-time free and professional mobile apps Analytics Service.
 It provides multi-analysis of operation status, deep knowledge of typical users and advice on optimizing operating strategies, which will finally realize：

 *	Comprehend the operation status and trend: from New Users, Active Users, Sessions and App Versions to User bahevior, User properties and behavioral features, we provide all kinds of properties to help you understand your app's operation and iteration effect.
 *	Fully perceive user bahevior: Reproduce the behavior of each user and keep abreast of their engagement, retention and conversion.